briandwendt/quickhop/README.md

 ## QuickHop - Find Flights Fast

-Quickhop is a fast and lightweight airline flights search tool designed to meet the needs of non-revenue travelers and commuters.
+Quickhop is a fast and lightweight airline flights search tool designed to meet the needs of non-revenue travelers and airline commuters.

-QuickHop is live at [http://quickhop.info/](http://quickhop.info/).
+QuickHop is live at [QuickHop.info](http://quickhop.info/).

 #### Key Components